Shareware for Dallas 1-Wire DS2408 Digital i/o on MicroLan.

 You can change, independently, how often the inputs are tested, and how often the graph scrolls.
 Thus a variety of requirements can be served.

-I'm afraid the program is not "hub friendly"... it will not "see" DS2408's downstream of a hub unless you close the relevant switch "by hand".
+I'm afraid the program is not "hub friendly"... it will not "see" chips downstream of a hub unless you close the relevant switch "by hand".

 Be sure to check other pages of this site for things which might have appeared on this page, but were either mis-sited or had a more general relevance.

-Click thisto search this site without using forms, or just use...
+(Click this to search the site without using forms, or just use...)

 The search engine merely looks for the words you type, so....